keenanwoodall/Deform/.github/README.md

 > How do deformables handle instancing?

 Each deformable has it's own unique mesh.
 Duplicating and instantiating deformables shouldn't cause any issues.

+## Limitations
+Deform is runs on the CPU.
+While it *is* incredibly fast, you should not expect to get performance comparable to vertex shaders.
+Also, because meshes are modified on the CPU each mesh has to be unique.
+From what I understand, this means each mesh will require a new draw call.
+Deform is not meant to be used at a massive scale.
+If you need to deform an entire world, tons of meshes, or an incredibly high poly model use vertex shaders.

+**tldr:** Use shaders if you need speed, use Deform if you need modularity and ease-of-use.

 ## Acknowledgments
 * Thanks to [Thomas Ingram](https://twitter.com/vertexxyz) for going the extra-mile to help with editor scripting.